Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 ### Basic Navigation

-To Navigate the high level view simply select a high level entry card.
-This will open up the groups and entries that are contained in the selected Entry
+To Navigate the High Level View, simply select a High Level Entry card.
+This will open the groups and entries that are contained in the selected Entry.

 ![Reorder Image Dialog](../../static/img/views_and_screens/high_level_view/navigating.gif)